|Nutritional Guidelines (per serving)|

 - 1/2 cup olive oil

 Put everything except the olive oil into a food processor and pulse to combine.
-You can puree it or leave it chunky.
-Your choice.
+You can puree it or leave it chunky, as you prefer.